michaelgpearce/coinmux/README.md

 ## Graphical Interface

 Since Coinmux is in early development, there may be bugs that can cause a loss of Bitcoin.
-To make Coinmux only appeal to the development community, there is currently no graphical interface and the application defaults to connecting to the Testnet Bitcoin network.
+There is a graphical interface in early development that can be used.
+It may be more prone to bugs than the command line interface.
+Like the command line interface, it defaults to the Testnet Bitcoin network.
+This can be changed in the settings, but this is not recommended.
+USE AT YOUR OWN RISK!

 As the system shows its robustness, it will have a graphical interface and default to Bitcoin's Mainnet.